FHEQ Level: Level 3 (Foundation Year)

 On successful completion of this module, you will be able to:

-1. Understand and use various methods and techniques in complex numbers.
+1. Understand and use various methods and techniques in vectors and complex numbers.

 2. Select and apply appropriate analytical methods to solve engineering problems.